 frequency = 1/( 2 * pi * sqrt(inductance * capacitance / 2) ) (from Colpitts oscillator)

-we use the capacitor value to try to get the inductance in and around 20uH to 70uH.
+we use the capacitor and frequency values to try to get the inductance in and around 20uH to 70uH.
 Air-core inductors around those values are easy to make.
-I used a value of 53uH.
+I used a value of 53uH, which to calculate:

 From here you need to use this handy inductor calculator to try to figure out what diameter and number of turns are needed.
 I used values of ~22 turns at 6cm diameter, with an arbitrary length around 4-5x the wire thickness for the secondary, and ~13 turns at ~15cm diameter for the primary.
 These values will be your STARTING POINT ONLY.
 You have to experiment to get it right (covered in the next couple steps).